-Hoping to reset agenda, Britain's May appoints new Conservative Party chairman
+Hoping for a new start, Britain's May appoints new Conservative Party head

-LONDON (Reuters) - Prime Minister Theresa May named immigration minister Brandon Lewis chairman of her Conservative Party on Monday at the start of a reshuffle she hopes will re-energize an agenda hurt by divisions over Brexit and an ill-judged election.
+LONDON (Reuters) - British Prime Minister Theresa May named a new head of the ruling Conservatives on Monday in a reshuffle aimed at handing her government a new start after months of divisions over Brexit, scandals and an ill-judged election.

-May, weakened by the loss of the Conservative Party’s majority in an election gamble last June, moved to reshuffle her team of top ministers after ending last year with a deal to shift talks with the European Union to a second phase.
+May, weakened by the loss of the Conservatives’ majority in June’s election gamble, moved to make changes to her team of top ministers after ending last year with a deal to shift talks with the European Union to a second phase.

-She is expected to keep her team’s ‘big beasts’ - her finance, Brexit, foreign and interior ministers - but may promote women, black and younger lawmakers to challenge critics who call her party “male, pale and stale”.
+She kept her team’s ‘big beasts’ - the finance, Brexit, foreign and interior ministers - but is promoting women, black and younger lawmakers to challenge critics who call her party “male, pale and stale”.

+Appointing immigration minister Brandon Lewis and lawmaker James Cleverly to become the chairman and deputy chair of the Conservatives was part of her strategy to reassert her authority over the party and to try to broaden its reach.

-The reshuffle, which will last for most of Monday, is part of the 61-year-old’s attempts to reassert her authority over not only her party, but also parliament, where she depends on the support of a small Northern Irish party to pass laws, especially those needed for Britain’s departure from the EU bloc.
+May is also keen to strengthen her hand in talks with the EU to unravel more than 40 years of union and in parliament, where she depends on the support of a Northern Irish party.

 “I‘m not a quitter.
-I‘m in this for the long term,” May told the BBC on Sunday, a new mantra from a prime minister who has been mocked in the local media as a ‘Maybot’ for her dogged repetition of catchphrases and policy statements.
+I‘m in this for the long term,” May told the BBC on Sunday, a new mantra from a prime minister who has been mocked in the media as a ‘Maybot’ for her dogged repetition of catchphrases and policy statements.

 Despite winning agreement from the EU to push Brexit talks to a discussion of future trade relations and a transitional deal, May has been criticized at home for her approach to healthcare, housing and transport among other issues.

-In an early blow, her minister for Northern Ireland, James Brokenshire, stepped down because of ill-health.
-He had been trying to help officials form a power-sharing government to avoid any return to violence between pro-British unionists and Irish nationalists that scarred the province for decades. [nL9N1IW02G]
+In a blow, her minister for Northern Ireland, James Brokenshire, stepped down because of ill-health.

+He had been trying to help officials form a power-sharing government to avoid any return to violence between pro-British unionists and Irish nationalists that scarred the province for decades.

+Brexit minister David Davis, foreign minister Boris Johnson, finance minister Philip Hammond and interior minister Amber Rudd all kept their positions, while David Lidington was appointed to become minister for the cabinet office, replacing May’s closest friend in parliament, Damian Green, who was forced to resign.

 But the biggest change so far was the appointment of Lewis to head the Conservative Party whose membership is plummeting after what many members acknowledge was a disastrous election campaign in June.